 1) On your keyboard, press the Windows logo key + R key together to open a Run box.

-2) On the open window, find and expand Network adapters dialog.
+2) On the open window, find and expand the Network adapters section.
 Then right-click on your network card and choose Properties.

 3) On the pop-up window, tap on Power Management pane.
 Make sure Allow the computer to turn off this device to save power is unchecked.
 If it’s checked, tick the box to make it empty and click OK to save your settings.